tasharen/ngui/Assets/NGUI/ReadMe - 2.1.4.txt

 -----------------
  Version History
 -----------------

+2.1.5:
+- NEW: Added support for Unity 4.
+- NEW: NGUI now uses Unity 3.5.5's newly-added Color32 for colors instead of Color, reducing the memory bandwidth a bit.
+- NEW: UIStretch can now stretch to another widget's bounds, not just the screen.
+- FIX: UIImageButton will no longer add a box collider if a non-box collider is present.
+- FIX: NGUITools.ParseSymbol will now check to see if the symbol is valid.
+- FIX: UITexture-related tweaks to UIWidget.
+- FIX: UIAnchor can now anchor to labels.
+- FIX: UISlicedSprite no longer uses padding.

 2.1.4:
 - NEW: UIInput now supports multi-line input if its label is multi-line.
 Hold Ctrl when hitting Enter.